IeKimI/dataviz-project-proposal/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * (insert your question or task here) How does the X vary over time?
+ * Which mediums were used the most?
- * (insert your question or task here) Is there any correlation between X and Y?
+ * How did the use of medium change over time?
- * (insert your question or task here) Are there interesting spatial patterns in X?
+ * What is the percentage of each department category?
- * (insert your question or task here) How many X are there across different Y?
+ * How many artworks are there from this particular artist?

 ## Sketches